zhuye88/ADMA21/data.md

-Below table provides the link to the data sources and the time periods during which the anomalous activity (market manupulations) occured.
+Below table provides the link to the data sources and the time periods during which the anomalous activity (market manipulation) occured.
 See the paper for more details.

 | Stock Code | Link to Data Source                                 | Anomaly Start | Anomaly End | Anomaly Type |
 |------------|-----------------------------------------------------|---------------|-------------|--------------|